 What is fish sauce?

 Fish sauce offers a whirlwind of flavors to any dish.
 Its salty, fishy, slightly sweet, and funky flavors make it a superstar of ingredients in many Southeast Asian recipes.

 How is fish sauce made?

-Fish sauce is made through the process of fermenting fish, most commonly anchovies.
+Fish sauce is made by fermenting fish, most commonly anchovies.
 Small fish like anchovies are covered in salt and fermented anywhere from a few months to a few years.
-During this time, the bacteria breaks down the fish, resulting in a briny, fishy, savory liquid.
+The bacteria break down the fish during this time, resulting in a briny, fishy, savory liquid.

 A dash of fish sauce can boost salty, savory flavor in sautéed greens, pasta, chicken, soups, or broths.

-Get creative with this list of substitutes and mix in sauteed mushrooms, roasted tomatoes, garlic, or a splash of lime juice with soy sauce to create the flavor you are seeking.
+Get creative with this list of substitutes and mix in sauteed mushrooms, roasted tomatoes, garlic, or a splash of lime juice with soy sauce to create the flavor you seek.

 I hope this list of ideas will make it easy for you to make a suitable substitute when you run out of fish sauce.